-- 6.4.1 Best available information is used to develop a list of species at risk known or strongly suspected to exist within and adjacent to the Management Unit, and to identify the habitats of the species at risk.
-The list is presented in the management plan or associated documents and is updated annually.
-The list of species at risk includes: - 1.
-All species, subspecies, and designated populations formally listed in schedules referenced in federal or provincial endangered species/species at risk legislation, or provincial wildlife/biodiversity legislation that have been classified as Endangered, Threatened, Vulnerable, Special Concern or similar designations; and - 2.
-All species that have been assessed as 'at-risk' designation by bodies formally recognized in federal or provincial endangered species legislation (e.g. the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and equivalent provincial bodies).
-(Adapt IGI 6.4.1)

-- 6.4.2 Plans are developed by qualified specialists to protect and manage the habitat of those species at risk identified in Indicator 6.4.1 that may be affected by forest management activities.
+- 6.4.1 Best available information\ is used to develop a list of species at risk\ known or strongly suspected to exist within and adjacent to the Management Unit\, and to identify the habitats\ of the species at risk\.
+The list of species at risk\ is updated annually.
+The list of species at risk\ includes: - All species, subspecies, and designated populations formally listed in schedules referenced in federal or provincial endangered species/species at risk\ legislation, or provincial wildlife/biodiversity legislation that have been classified as Endangered, Threatened, Vulnerable, Special Concern or similar designations; and - All species that have been assessed as 'at-risk' designation by bodies formally recognized in federal or provincial endangered species legislation (e.g. the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and equivalent provincial bodies). - 6.4.2 Plans are developed by qualified specialists\ to protect and manage the habitat\ of those species at risk\ identified in Indicator 6.4.1 that may be affected by forest management activities\.
 The plans address the following: - 1.
-Identification of potential impacts of management activities on species at risk, their conservation status and habitat associations; - 2.
-Means to address protection of species at risk and their habitats.
-(Adapt IGI 6.4.2 and 6.4.3).
+Identification of potential impacts of management activities\ on species at risk\, their conservation\ status and habitat\ associations; - 2.
+Means to address protection of species at risk\ and their habitats\.

-Plans to address the needs of species at risk do not need to be approved federal or provincial agencies or plans, but can be documents written to fill a gap in existing direction from governments and their regulatory agencies.
-Plans written specifically for a Management Unit, however, should not conflict with higher-level plans that have regulatory approval unless they exceed requirements of those higher-level plans.
+Plans to address the needs of species at risk\ do not need to be approved federal or provincial agencies or plans, but can be documents written to fill a gap in existing direction from governments and their regulatory agencies.
+Plans written specifically for a Management Unit\, however, should not conflict with higher-level plans that have regulatory approval unless they exceed requirements of those higher-level plans.